LAripping/cloud-resume-backend/README.md

   > Testing multiple components at once
   > "End 2 End"

-  - [x] URL of API created responds to GET request as expected
+  - [x] URL of API created responds to GET request as expected (200, json, valid result & count fields)
+  - [ ] Request takes less than 10 seconds to complete (= the timeout set server-side) to maintain performance when DB grows

-  - [ ] GET with time-based random UA results in addition (in JSON *and* by checking in the DB - #moreBotoPerms)
+  - [x] GET with time-based random UA results in addition (in JSON *and* by checking in the DB)

-    > Can we somehow delete this entry from the table in a cleanup phase?  #moreBotoPerms

-  - [ ] What happens when no `User-Agent` header s provided

 ### Unit Tests